 Our Opinion

-The past year was incredible challenging for many small businesses.
+The past year was incredible challenging for many small firms.
 We aren’t surprised that the UK business population shrunk as a result.

-While the government has talked a lot about supporting businesses and growing the economy after pandemic restrictions were lifted, the ONS figures clearly show that the support given just wasn’t enough.
+While the government has talked a lot about supporting companies and growing the economy after pandemic restrictions were lifted, the ONS figures clearly show that the support given just wasn’t enough.

 Despite the tax cuts announced by the Chancellor next week, the tax burden is the highest in decades.
 Corporation tax and the national living wage will rise from 6 April 2024.
 There was no National Insurance tax cut for employers, only for employees and the self-employed.